 A note for our businesses and investors.

-We know that many minority-owned small businesses and entrepreneurs are deeply concerned about the impacts of the rapidly evolving COVID-19 situation.
+We know that many black, minority and underserved small businesses and entrepreneurs are deeply concerned about the impacts of the rapidly evolving COVID-19 situation.
 BBIF Florida has been, and will continue to monitor the recommendations of the Center for Disease Control (CDC) and local governments, to ensure the health and safety of our clients, staff, and community.
 At this time, no member of the BBIF staff has been diagnosed with COVID-19 to the best of our knowledge.

 Health & Safety is a Priority